oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 ## The plugin base

-We will add the given plugin to the `taoQtiTest` extension, but the plugin can be added to any extension.
+We will add the given plugin to the `taoQtiTest` extension, but it can be added to any extension.

 ### The JavaScript plugin

-Create the following file at `views/js/runner/plugins/tools/hider/hider.js` using the following boilerplate :
+Create the file `taoQtiTest/views/js/runner/plugins/tools/hider/hider.js` using the following boilerplate :

 ```js
 define([